johnpancoast/renamedetaold/README.md

 ## License
 This software is licensed under the MIT license.
 See LICENSE.

-## Version 0.3.0.
+## Version 0.4.0.
-This is version 0.3.0.
+This is version 0.4.0.

 ## Changelog
-See the CHANGELOG for details on what has changed in this and previous versions.
+See CHANGELOG.md for details on what has changed in this and previous versions.

 ## Install
 * Clone it to (or add as a submodule to) APPPATH/modules/deta.